-Providing a service that is safe for our guests and volunteers, and staff has and continues to be a number one priority for Sussex Nightstop and we take our responsibilities in this area seriously.
+Providing a service that is safe for our guests and volunteers and staff has and continues to be our number one priority and we take our responsibilities in this area very seriously.

 Whether you are a guest staying with Nightstop, or a prospective or current volunteer Host you would of course want to know how we are managing this with regard to Covid-19.

 In light of the current pandemic we have carried out full-risk assessments and adapted what we do accordingly to make our service as Covid-19 safe as possible.
 The key changes to our service are:

 Consecutive night stays

-- We are currently arranging placements that last for as many nights in a row as possible meaning less moving from house to house.
-The minimum length of stay will be 2 nights
+- We are currently arranging placements that last for as many nights in a row as possible meaning less moving from house to house

 - Where possible we will offer the opportunity to stay with a host during the day making it possible to reduce the amount of contact with others whilst ‘out and about’